Wednesday, 25 December 2019

 Cutting Opalescent Glass

 People often find cutting opalescent glass more difficult than transparent.
-My observation is that people exert too much pressure in scoring opalescent glass by listening for the creaking/scratching sound.
+My observation is that many people exert too much pressure in scoring opalescent glass by listening for the creaking/scratching sound.

-No more pressure should be put on opalescent glass than transparent.
-Only about two kilograms (5 to 7 pounds) of pressure is required to score glass sufficiently to create the weakness that we exploit when running the score.
+Not all glass is made the same, even by the same manufacturer.
+Scoring different glasses sounds different with the same pressure applied.
+But no more pressure should be applied to opalescent glass than to transparent.
+Only about two to three kilograms (5 to 7 pounds) of pressure is required to score opalescent glass sufficiently to create the weakness that we exploit when running the score.

 Scoring and breaking opalescent glass successfully is the same for both transparent and opalescent glass.
 Use moderate pressure and don’t listen for the sound.